DJDevon3/Arduino/Adafruit NRF52840 Feather Sense/README.md

  ![](https://raw.githubusercontent.com/DJDevon3/Arduino/master/Adafruit%20NRF52840%20Feather%20Sense/DJDevon3_MyCustom_Offline_Weatherstation.jpg)

 My custom sketck uses setCursor positioning, temp sensor buffer, and slightly improved code.
 There are 5 different temperature ranges which change the temp font color.
 If all you want is a basic indoor temp monitor then this is likely the one you'll want to run instead of the sensor demo.
-The code is slightly more advanced than the demo but highly customizable if you aren't a beginner.
+The code is slightly more advanced than the demo and more customizable if you aren't a beginner.

   ![](https://github.com/DJDevon3/Arduino/blob/master/Adafruit%20NRF52840%20Feather%20Sense/DJDevon3_MyCustom_Offline_Weatherstation_Humidity.jpg)

   # BLE Timestamp Indoor Weather Station
-  In my BLE sketch the NRF52840 will show up as "Bluefruit52" on your iOS device.
+  My BLE (Bluetooth Low Energy) sketch is the most advanced sketch out of the group.
+The NRF52840 will show up as "Bluefruit52" on your iOS device.
 Bluefruit52 is the standard name given to Adafruit's NRF52xxx bluetooth capable boards.
 This Arduino sketch has BLE timestamp integration.
+This sketch includes more advanced code than the others including a *newly updated battery voltage & USB voltage display.

   * Adafruit recommends you install Adafruits BLE Connect App (free from Apple store) to control your Bluefruit Sense board from your iOS device. https://learn.adafruit.com/bluefruit-le-connect